How Thousands of Hours of Patient Education Transformed My Practice

 My orthopedic surgery residency at Jackson Memorial Hospital/University of Miami from 1999-2004 provided comprehensive training at one of the nation's premier Level I trauma centers.
 I joined The Orthopedic Clinic immediately after completing residency and have maintained continuous board certification since 2006.

 I'm a Fellow of both the American Academy of Orthopaedic Surgeons (since March 2008) and the American Association of Hip and Knee Surgeons (since August 2016).
-I performed my first knee replacement in 2004 and served as Chief of Orthopedic Surgery at Halifax Medical Center.
-Since January 2025, I have served as Vice President of East Coast Surgery Center (operating as The Orthopedic Clinic Surgery Center), where I have been a partner since its founding, collaboratively developing surgical protocols and clinical excellence standards with my orthopedic colleagues.
+I served as Chief of Orthopedic Surgery at Halifax Medical Center.
+Since 2025, I have served as Chief Medical Officer of The Orthopedic Clinic Surgery Center ( previously known as the East Coast Surgery Center ), where I have been a partner since its founding, collaboratively developing surgical protocols and clinical excellence standards with my orthopedic colleagues.

 Practice Locations and Contact